aws-samples/bedrock-claude-chat/README.md

 日本語は[こちら](./docs/README_ja.md)

 > **Warning**
-> The current version (`v0.2.x`) has no compatibility with ex version (`v0.1.0`) due to change of the conversation schema.
-Please note that conversations stored in DynamoDB with ex version cannot rendered.
+> The current version (`v0.2.x`) has no compatibility with ex version (`v0.1.0`) due to the change of the conversation schema.
+Please note that conversations stored in DynamoDB with ex version cannot be rendered.

 This repository is a sample chatbot using the Anthropic company's LLM [Claude 2](https://www.anthropic.com/index/claude-2), one of the foundational models provided by [Amazon Bedrock](https://aws.amazon.com/bedrock/) for generative AI.
 This sample is currently developed for use by Japanese speakers, but it is also possible to speak to the chatbot in English.